Yuuji-95/Yuuji-95.github.io/index.md

     Lab 8, part 1 was also one of my favorites because it was interesting how a code runs and shows patterns with and using loops.
-It was the most interesting lab in my opinion because I learned that a code does not necessary need to be long for it to run a decently sized pattern.
+It was the most interesting lab in my opinion because I learned that a code does not necessarily need to consist of many functions for it to run a decently sized pattern.
 It was interesting how a code with the line length of 20 is able to run and print 22 rows and 23 columns of lines and dashes that forms a pattern.

 * Lab 12

-    Lab 12, part 1 was one of my favorties as well because it was a nice code to learn and end the lab class.
-It was great learning how to write codes and debug images to creatand run an animated image.
+    Lab 12, part 1 was one of my favorties as well because it was a nicedecently code to learn and end the lab class.
+It was great learning how to write codes that built functions and debug images to create and run an animated image.
 However, the thing that caught my interest the most in this lab was learning how codes that consists of letters and numbers are able to make an animated image.